Werner Rügemer

-Werner Rügemer (born 1941 in Amberg) is a German commentator, lecturer and writer.
-He is considered to be a leading "intervening philosopher".
+Werner Rügemer (September 4, 1941 in Amberg) is a left-wing German commentator, lecturer and writer.

 Biography

 Rügemer was born in Amberg.
 Originally from the Upper Palatinate region of Germany, he attended primary and secondary school in Brendlorenzen / Rhön, Bad Neustadt an der Saale and Berchtesgaden.
 He studied literature, philosophy and economics at University of Munich, University of Tübingen and at universities in Berlin and Paris.
 In 1979 he published his doctoral thesis about the argument "Philosophical anthropology and epoch crisis" at University of Bremen, a study on the relationship between the general crisis of capitalism and the anthropological basis of philosophy as exemplified by Arnold Gehlen.
-He was co-founder of the Neue Rheinische Zeitung in 1999.

 Newspapers, magazines and books

 After gaining some experience in journalism, he was appointed by the editor of the monthly publication Demokratische Erziehung between 1974 and 1989.
 Werner Rügemer has been collaborating with the world of printed papers since the 1980s and on various radio and television programmes (especially with WDR).
 His principal area of interest is corporate and bank crime in areas such as issues involving corruption.
 Werner Rügemer's work covers "Klüngel", corruption and corporate crime in his hometown of Cologne, in European municipalities and in the global economy.
 Rügemer criticises a tendency to pervert democracy in Germany and the "Western values community".
 It is his view that public debt, corruption and enrichment of elected and unelected elites have reached a level that was attributed only to "developing countries".
 In his publications on the 2008 financial crisis, he proposed that bad debts used for speculation should be written off and that banks should be led into an orderly insolvency.

 He supports the dismantling of the three major rating agencies Standard & Poor's, Fitch Ratings and Moody's, as well as the dismissal of the Big Four accounting firms KPMG, PwC, Ernst & Young and Deloitte from their proprietary tasks.